iarxm/bpad/index.md

 1. TOC
 {:toc}

-## Document TASKS
+## ESSENTIAL SAFETY

-- [ ] Consider specific breaks of 3m
 - [ ] Send timestamped updates of waypoint arrival to land station.
-- [ ] Contact coast guard the day before and send plan of locations / times.
+- [ ] Contact coast guard the day before with plan.
 - [ ] Contact coast guard at beginning of paddle.
+- [ ] Contact coast guard at end of paddle.

 ## Emergency Information